 It’s all good, man: The best episodes of ‘Better Call Saul’ so far

-The show continues to be one of the most unpredictable, intelligent, and ruthlessly plotted TV shows currently airing – a tough feat considering it offers a prequel narrative to Breaking Bad and by all accounts we already know the ending for many of the characters featured.
+If you’ve been keeping up with AMC’s Better Call Saul, you’ll be aware that the show isn’t letting up in terms of quality.
+The show continues to be one of the most unpredictable, intelligent, and ruthlessly plotted currently airing – a tough feat considering it offers a prequel narrative to Breaking Bad, and by all accounts, we already know the bad ending for many of the characters featured.

 10. S2E1: “Switch”